About the Journal

 Jeffrey Klann believes that technology can and should have the same positive impact in the medical world it has in the consumer world and that the nation's massive investment in Health Information Technology should translate into accelerated innovation and discovery and improved quality, efficiency, and safety of health care.

-Caroline Perrin, PhD
+Caroline Perrin Franck, PhD

 Geneva Digital Health Hub (gdhub), University of Geneva, Switzerland